About.

 David with actor and singer Rob Mills.

-An avid gig-goer, David normally averages around 200 shows a year, ranging from DIY house shows to huge-scale stadium and arena performances.
+An avid gig-goer, David normally averages over 200 shows a year, ranging from DIY house shows to huge-scale stadium and arena performances.

-This was brought to national attention in November of 2017, when triple j‘s Drive presenters Gen Fricker and Lewis Hobba interviewed David live on air.
+This was brought to national attention in November of 2017, when triple j‘s Drive presenters Gen Fricker and Lewis Hobba interviewed David live on air, and again in 2024 when David became the Guinness World Record holder for “Most Concerts Attended In One Year”.
+He was profiled on ABC News Breakfast and was also featured on Have You Been Paying Attention? and The Project.

 David with IDLES vocalist Joe Talbot.